vvorobjov/nrp-documentation/src/nrp/tutorials/tensorflow/tutorial.rst

 If you would like to look at a more complex, self-documented example experiment within the :abbr:`NRP (Neurorobotics Platform)` - please examine the "
 CodeJam 2017 Tutorial - TensorFlow Husky Braitenberg Experiment" experiment.

 This is a development maturity level experiment that requires additional TensorFlow model dependencies and editing of experiment files.
-It uses TensorFlow image classification to semantically interact with the environment and may be useful to examine before building your own TensorFlow based experiment.
+It uses TensorFlow image classification to semantically interact with the environment and may be useful to examine before building your TensorFlow-based experiment.

 Please refer to the README documentation: